 What is a good GRE score required for Masters degree program in University of Wyoming for Human Development and Family Studies?

-Find Foreign Languages and Literatures Graduate program from GRE score
+Check College match for Foreign Languages and Literatures Masters Degree program from GRE score